Welcome to Our Class

 The Pied Piper of Hamelin – poem by Robert Browning

 This is a Geography based topic.
 The children will be learning to name and locate counties and cities in UK, we will then be learning to find similarities and differences between our country and Europe.
 We will also be developing our fieldwork skills and planning a German experience!

 More detail about our curriculum can be found under the Key Information section of school website under ‘Our Curriculum’.

-Lime Class will have their PE lessons on Wednesdays.
+Lime Class will have their PE lessons on Monday and Wednesday.
 It is essential that children have the correct PE kit in school.